 South Hills School understands that an interruption of a student's education may occur.
 Students often reapply and finish their education at a later date.
-Students enrolled in an ASB/AST degree or diploma program at South Hills School must complete that program within 150% of the total program length within a five year timeframe from the date they first enroll in that program.
-Any student wishing to complete a specialized degree/diploma in which he/she originally enrolled beyond the five year timeframe must seek permission from the Director or Director of Education.
+Students enrolled in an ASB/AST degree or diploma program at South Hills School must complete that program within 150% of the total program length.
 Please see the Financial Aid section of this catalog for information about specialized degree completion as it relates to financial aid eligibility.